Elpidio-Julian/chatroom/README.md

  2. database name is 'chat-storage'

 ## database tables
-users will require and id, username, and password
+users will require an id, username, and password

 - id SERIAL PRIMARY KEY
 - username VARCHAR(255) UNIQUE NOT NULL
 ##### encrypt passwords with bcrypt
 - password VARCHAR(255) NOT NULL

-messages will require, id, authorId, date, and the message
+messages will require an id, authorId, date, and the message

 - id SERIAL PRIMARY KEY
 - "authorId" INTEGER REFERENCES users( id )